 How do you bid on a mail contact?

 To qualify for bidding for a mail contract, you must fill in the PS Form 5436 and send it to an office near your Zip code.

 What is a Bid Cluster in the Post Office?

-- This is a group of offices with the same first three digits of the zip code from one city.
+This is a group of offices with the same first three digits from one city’s zip code.

 How does the USPS job bidding work?

-Now you don’t have to make calls to HRSSC to bid for assignments or routes.
+Now you don’t have to call HRSSC to bid for assignments or routes.
 Nonetheless, you can still do so, but now there is an easier way to bid for these services.
 The only thing you require is to have your work credentials and log in to LiteBlue.

 No matter the time, you can bid for assignments/routes.
 Thank you for taking the time to read this guide.
-For any questions about the process of bidding, please leave a comment, and you will get a solution.
+Please comment for any questions about the USPS bidding process, and you will get a solution.